whosonfirst/go-webhookd/README.md

 	}
 ```

-This will transformation every word to 🐔 using the [go-chicken](https://github.com/thisisaaronland/go-chicken) package.
+This will convert every word in your message to 🐔 using the [go-chicken](https://github.com/thisisaaronland/go-chicken) package.
 If this seems silly that's because it is.
 It's also more fun that yet-another "convert all the words to be upper-cased" example.

 #### Properties